jupyter-server/jupyter_server/docs/source/frontends.rst

     main()

-To make your frontend executable from anywher on your system, added this method as an entry-point oin your application's ``setup.py``
+To make your frontend executable from anywhere on your system, added this method as an entry-point in your application's ``setup.py``:

 .. code-block:: python